emz1003/softdev-p05/README.md

 After procuring the file, merely drop it into the app/ directory.

-You will also need to create a secret_key.txt file in the app/ directory.
-Generate a key with os.urandom(32) in Python and paste it into that file.

 Next, you must install the pip modules listed in the requirements.txt file.
 To do so, install them in a terminal session with:
 ```pip install -r requirements.txt```